QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 |github-sign-in|

-If this is your first contribution to the documentation, you need to :guilabel:`fork` the repository (make your own copy).
+If this is your first contribution to the documentation, you need to fork the repository (make your own copy).

 |fork1|

 It’s easy — just click the
-green :guilabel:`Create fork` on the next page.
+green :guilabel:`Create fork` button on the next page.
 This step is only needed the first time you make a contribution.